A transparent travel guide to Florence in Italy.

 The Uffizi is the most well-known art gallery with art pieces from Boticceli, Leonardo da Vinci and Michaelangelo.

-We didn’t have to wait because we visited during social distancing times (you know what I mean) but usually there is a 1-2 hour waiting time to get in.
+We didn't have to wait because we visited during social distancing times (you know what I mean) but usually, there is a 1-2 hour waiting time to get in.

 So, I recommend reserving in advance!
-The entry ticket is about € 25 per person.
+The entry ticket is about €25 per person, if you purchase it directly and not through a third-party site.

 If you are a renaissance lover, then visiting the Uffizi is a must.